 Bridge Healing’s vision is to serve the needs of patients accessing the emergency department, or other hospital services, who are experiencing houselessness in a caring, respectful, and effective manner.

-Depending on their needs, they could stay for 30-60 days, where the JPWC would work with them to find affordable permanent housing, as well as health support, social support, short-term work opportunities, and other supports to help them get ready to move onward.
+Depending on their needs, they could stay for 30-60 days, where the Jasper Place Wellness Centre (JPWC) would work with them to find affordable permanent housing, as well as health support, social support, short-term work opportunities, and other supports to help them get ready to move onward.

 Ultimately, Bridge Healing strives to achieve the goal of having no hospital patient discharged into houselessness.
 Bridging the healthcare system and social supports facilitates the healing journey of patients experiencing houselessness and reduces costly readmissions to emergency departments.